-- For best print quality always use the EP-S cartridge before the expiration date printed on the box. - Do not remove the cartridge from its aluminum packing bag until you are ready to use it. - Store the cartridge in an area where the average temperature is 0° to $35^\circ C$ (32° to $95^\circ F).$ - Allow the cartridge to adjust to room temperature for at least one hour when moving a cartridge from a cold location to a hot location. - Do not leave the cartridge exposed to direct sunlight. - Do not stand the cartridge on its end or lay it upside down. - Do not attempt to disassemble the cartridge or open the light blocking shutters.
+- For best print quality always use the EP-S cartridge before the expiration date printed on the box. - Do not remove the cartridge from its aluminum packing bag until you are ready to use it. - Store the cartridge in an area where the average temperature is $0^{\circ}$ to $35^{\circ}$ C ( $32^{\circ}$ to $95^{\circ}$ F). - Allow the cartridge to adjust to room temperature for at least one hour when moving a cartridge from a cold location to a hot location. - Do not expose the cartridge to direct sunlight. - Do not stand the cartridge on its end or lay it upside down. - Do not attempt to disassemble the cartridge or open the light blocking shutters.
 Exposing the cartridge to light may result in poor print quality. - Do not open the drum protection shutter.
 Touching the photosensitive drum will damage it and cause problems with print quality.